-Communications Commission, died Sunday of heart and kidney failure at his home in Alexandria, Va.
-He was surrounded by family.
+Communications Commission, died Jan.
+25 of heart and kidney failure at his home in Alexandria, Va.
+He was 95 and surrounded by family.

 Quello., who served on the commission for more than 23 years, had most recently been a public policy consultant for Wiley Rein, working alongside another former FCC Chairman, Richard Wiley.

-But while he exited the commisision in 1997, Quello kept his hand in the business and policy that had been his life.
-As recently as last fall Quello, a Democratic appointee, joined with former Republican Chairmen Newton Minnow and Mark Fowler to criticize the FCC's indecency crackdown.
+But while he exited the commission in 1997, Quello kept his hand in the business and policy that had been his life.
+As recently as last fall Quello, a Democratic appointee, joined with former Democratic Chairman Newton Minow and Republican Chairman Mark Fowler to criticize the FCC's indecency crackdown.

-He was a World War II veteran (batallion commander in France and Germany), the former VP and station manager of WJR, and a VP for that station;s parent companym, Capital Cities Broadcasting.
+He was a World War II veteran (battalion commander in France and Germany), the former VP and station manager of WJR Detroit, and a VP for that station's parent company, Capital Cities Broadcasting.
 He also briefly worked as a stringer for Variety while in Detroit.

 Survivors include his sons, James M. and Richard B. Quello, his wife, Kim, granddaughters Susan Butler Quello and Diane Watson, and a great granddaughter, Bethany Watson.

-Arrangements are pending, but will be held at Arlington National Cemetary.
+Arrangements are pending, but interment will be held at Arlington National Cemetery.

 The smarter way to stay on top of broadcasting and cable industry.
 Sign up below.